-Altuve offers arguably the most tantalizing combination of contact and power in baseball.
-His short-but-sweet swing allows him to maintain consistently solid contact, while a few other tweaks have helped him add a power element to his hitting arsenal.
+Altuve offers the most tantalizing combination of contact and power in baseball.
+His short-but-sweet swing allows him to maintain consistently solid contact, while a few tweaks have helped him add a power element to his hitting arsenal.
 One such tweak was the addition of a small leg kick to kick-start his swing prior to the 2015 season.

 Here’s Altuve’s swing in 2011, during his first year in the majors:

 Here’s Altuve’s swing in 2015 after the addition of the leg kick:

 Notice the difference?
 Though he doesn’t view the movement as a true leg kick, his self-described “early step” allows Altuve to start thinking about whether to swing at pitches earlier, in turn allowing him to recognize pitches more quickly and be more selective of the pitches at which he actually swings.